Doteveryone/mobile-browser-prototyping-kit/README.md

 You can use other HTML element if you don’t want to use the `a` tag.

-You can append `#popup/location` to the filename in the browser’s URL bar to trigger a popup without having to click a button.
+You can append `/popup/location` to the URL to trigger a popup without having to click a button.

 #### Closing popups